 The future of the bottom-up multi-stakeholder model depends on a PDP that is timely —and– results in quality outcomes.
 PDP performance should be judged not only on time elapsed, but on participativeness, rigour and agreement.

-However, right now, the main challenge is that the average time to complete a PDP can be a barrier to participation and can undermine the ICANN model.
+However, right now, a main challenge is that the average time to complete a PDP can be a barrier to participation and can undermine the ICANN model.
 Committing to participating in a PDP Working Group for a year or more is something individuals often can’t afford and commercial organizations cannot justify.
-The anticipated time also makes the PDP an unattractive mechanism for addressing urgent or controversial matters, and creates incentives for parties to escalate these immediately to other structures, such as the Board or GAC.
-“So while we believe the PDP should be judged on several criteria, time-effectiveness needs to be addressed.”
+The anticipated time also makes the PDP an unattractive mechanism for addressing urgentmatters, and creates incentives for parties to escalate these immediately to other structures, such as the Board or GAC.
+So while we believe the PDP should be judged on several criteria, time-effectiveness needs to be addressed.

 At the same time, as with our comments on item 13.4 below, we are concerned that speed not be the main metric used to determine the performance of the GNSO.